 Autumn @ Mamachallenge says

 I still have some years before my kids are college ready!
-But these are good college move in tips to have for the future!
+I have to say, this is one part of life I am not looking forward too!
+I love these tips though which are very helpful for on-campus housing planning purposes.
+I am pinning these good college move in tips for later!

 Ginger Mommy says